Estuário de Iguape

 A region that is home to quilombola, caiçara and riverine communities, whose cultural identity was forged over centuries through their intimate relationship with the rivers.
 Artisanal fishing — especially manjuba — sustains entire generations.
 The rivers are life, food, pathway and identity.

-km of rivers
+miles of rivers

 River network